wso2/docs-is/en/asgardeo/docs/complete-guides/nodejs/add-login-and-logout.md

 Next, we will modify the `routes/index.js` file to show the login page when the user is not authenticated.

-Open `routes/index.js` and modify the file as shown below.

 ```javascript hl_lines="6-10"
 var express = require("express");
 var router = express.Router();